yuqunw/monopatch_nerf/README.md

 ## Setup
 ### Prerequest
 We test our repo with a single Nvidia RTX 3090Ti.
-Please adjust the target batch size if GPU memory is smaller.
+Please decrease the target batch size if GPU memory is smaller.
 ### Environment
 - Clone the repository locally: `git clone https://github.com/yuqunw/monopatch_nerf.git`
 - Create and activate environment: `conda create -n monopatchnerf python=3.9` and `conda activate monopatchnerf`.